Paris Themmen

-Paris Themmen (born June 25, 1959) is an American former actor who started his career as a child actor.
-He is best known for his role as Mike Teavee in Willy Wonka & the Chocolate Factory.
+Paris Themmen (born June 25, 1959) is an American actor who started his career as a child actor.
+He is best known for his role as Mike Teevee in Willy Wonka & the Chocolate Factory.
 After leaving acting, he worked in business as a real estate broker and casting director.

 Early life

 Themmen was born on June 25, 1959, in Boston, Massachusetts, to Ivana Marburger Themmen and Harold B. Themmen, both classical musicians.
-Themmen's mother was a renowned composer for orchestras in the late 20th century.
+Themmen's mother was a composer for orchestras in the late 20th century.
 A guitar concerto of hers was in final contention for the 1982 Kennedy Center Friedheim Award.
 Themmen's father, a graduate of the New England Conservatory of Music, was a clarinetist and librarian for the American Ballet Theatre, and also played for the Boston Pops Orchestra.

 Career

 Child actor

 Themmen appeared in radio and TV commercials, voice-overs and theater performing on Broadway in Mame with Ann Miller in 1967 and in The Rothschilds in 1970.
 In 1971, aged 11, he got his breakthrough role in Willy Wonka and the Chocolate Factory as Mike Teevee.